FAQs

 After the first 12 months, the value of this result in calculating the PI is progressively reduced each 6 months, until 36months when it is no longer used at all.

-For the General performance Index, the scores for every distance are decreased at the same rate.
+For the General Performance Index, the scores for every distance are decreased at the same rate.

 For the Performance Index by distance category, the scores for shorter races are decreased at a faster rate than for long races.
 This is because ultra-distance runner will run far fewer races than a short-distance runner

-The general performance index uses the weighted mean of the 5 best results, regardless of distance, for each runner over the previous 36 months.
+The general Performance Index uses the weighted mean of the 5 best results, regardless of distance, for each runner over the previous 36 months.

-The performance index by category uses the weighted mean of the 5 best results, in one distance category, for each runner over the previous 36 months.
+The Performance Index by category uses the weighted mean of the 5 best results, in one distance category, for each runner over the previous 36 months.

 The categories are based around known typical distances that Trail Runners can find in majority of the races: